0hnezahn/WumpusEnv/README.md

 # Wumpus Enviroment
 Code for the Wumpus Enviroment can be found in the src folder.
+I suggest a communication pattern as follows:
+The Enviroment starts its message with "E;...".
+The bot starts its message with "B;...".
+Each argument or instruction is sperated with a ";".

 # Java Bot
 The Java Bot implementation is done.
 It can be found in the JavaBot folder.